Nette Http 3.1: much smarter sessions

 $section->set('flash', $message, '30 seconds');

-Thus, using these methods becomes the preferred way to access data in sessions.
+Using these methods thus becomes the preferred approach to data in sessions.
+Nette uses them internally everywhere.

 New autoStart Configuration

-Option autoStart can now take new values always and never.
-The always turns on the session immediately after startup and is identical to option true.
-A new option is never, which turns off auto-start completely and only turns on the session if you call $session->start().
-The default variant remains smart which, as mentioned above, no longer turns on the session after startup, but only in the case of a read or write.
-It is actually so identical to false.
+In the configuration file, the autoStart option can now take the values always and never.
+The first one turns on the session always right after start and is identical to the true variant.
+The new option is never, which completely turns off automatic starting, and the session is only turned on if you call $session->start() yourself.
+The default option remains smart, but its behavior changes from version 3.1, as I mentioned in the introduction.
+It no longer turns on the session automatically after start but does so only when reading or writing.
+The value false has identical behavior from version 3.1.

-The v3.0 series changes the default from smart to false, which also turns off autostart after startup.
+In the older v3.0 series, the default setting is conversely changing from smart to false, which turns off autostart after launch.

 Events $onStart, $onBeforeWrite